santosh-gh/online-store-01/README.md

       SHELL -> changes the default shell used in RUN commands (e.g., ["powershell", "-Command"] on Windows).

-    - Networking & Ports
+    # Networking & Ports

-      EXPOSE -> documents which ports the container will listen on (note: it doesn’t actually publish the port).
+      EXPOSE -> documents which ports the container will listen on.

-    - Build Optimizations
+    # Build Optimizations

       ONBUILD -> triggers instructions when the image is used as a base for another build.